 By designing its own chipsets (it doesn’t actually manufacture them, that’s done by TSMC) and using the ARM architecture, Apple has more control over the technological advances.
 It can tailor the M1 to work best with its own machines, and doesn’t have to wait for Intel to make the upgrades it wants.

 Another part of the M1 is the GPU, which is an Apple-designed seven or eight-core (model dependent) unit that I’ve found very capable.
-For the purposes of this review, I’ve been using the base model, which packs the same 8-core CPU as the MacBook Pro and a 7-core GPU.
-It has also 8GB of unified memory (LPDDR4X).
+For the purposes of this review, I’ve been using the base model, which packs an 8-core CPU and a 7-core GPU.
+It also has 8GB of unified memory (LPDDR4X).

 While the GPU varies slightly, the CPU in all models of the M1 is the same 8-core unit.
 Apple doesn’t even bother noting clock speed on its site, which I believe is a clever move and one that will be familiar to owners of iPhones and iPads.

-The MacBook Air M1’s performance is incredible, far exceeding anything I could have imagined for what is essentially a first-gen product.
-Having used it for a few weeks now, it’s hard to comprehend the sort of performance you get from Apple’s cheapest laptop.
+Nevertheless, the MacBook Air M1’s performance is still incredible, far exceeding anything I could have imagined for what is essentially a first-gen product.
+It’s hard to comprehend the sort of performance you get from Apple’s cheapest laptop.